jreades/sds_env/docker/README.md

 ## Citing

-This draws heavily on Dani Arribas-Bel's work for Liverpool.
-If you use this, you should cite him.
+This draws on Dani Arribas-Bel's work for Liverpool.
+If you use this, you should also credit him.

 [![DOI](https://zenodo.org/badge/65582539.svg)](https://zenodo.org/badge/latestdoi/65582539)